VModugno/lab_sessions_COMP0211_PUBLIC/README.md

 # lab_sessions_COMP0211_PUBLIC

-this is the repository for the the COMP0211 and COMP0242 from which is possible to access all the file nedeeded for the lab sessions
+this is the repository for the the COMP0211 and COMP0242 from which is possible to access all the files nedeeded for the lab sessions